-- Each qualifying applicant receives one kukui nut for applying - Applicant who was wait listed in the three previous years and has finished HURT receives one kukui nut for each year on the wait list. - Applicant who was wait listed in the three previous years and has never finished HURT receives two kukui nuts for each year on the wait list. - Applicant receives one kukui nut for each HURT 100 finish for the five previous years - Applicants that completed trail work for HURT 2020 and were not selected in the HURT 2020 lottery will received two kukui nuts for that trail work - Applicant providing proof of trail work for HURT 2021 prior to 7/15/2020 will receive one kukui nut - Applicants in the Everyone Else lottery with one or two HURT 100 finishes occurring more than five years ago will receive one kukui nut - Applicants who are Hawaii residents will receive one kukui nut
+- Each qualifying applicant receives one kukui nut for applying - Applicants who were wait listed in the three previous years and have finished HURT receive one kukui nut for each year on the wait list. - Applicants who were wait listed in the three previous years and have never finished HURT receive two kukui nuts for each year on the wait list. - Applicants receive one kukui nut for each HURT 100 finish in the five previous years - Applicants in the Everyone Else lottery with one or two HURT 100 finishes occurring more than five years ago will receive one kukui nut - Applicants who are Hawaii residents will receive one kukui nut